Drusciliana/ASCII-Joy/README.md

         /ASCII-Joy cast      Toggles the Cast Bar.
         /ASCII-Joy exp       Toggles the Experience Bar.
         /ASCII-Joy party     Toggles the Party Window on and off.
+        /ASCII-Joy alliance  Toggles Alliance Windows (WILL COST SOME FPS, FOR SURE).
         /ASCII-Joy solo      Toggles seeing yourself in Party Window while solo (Zone Name remains).
         /ASCII-Joy player    Toggles Player Window of your own HP Bar, TP, Mana, Pet info (if you have one).
         /ASCII-Joy zilda     Toggles Health bar from ASCII to Hearts from "The Myth of Zilda(tm)"!